 This is without a doubt the most important step in this process.

-There is nothing worse than ordering your garden shed only to realise that you could have gone for a bigger size (which means you'd have more storage space!) or worse, the size you have ordered, is just that little bit to big to fit.
+There is nothing worse than ordering your garden shed only to realise that you could have gone for a bigger size (which means you would have more storage space!) or worse, the size you have ordered, is just that little bit too big to fit.

 The best way to do it?
 The old fashion way with a tape measure!

 Do you know exactly where your garden shed will go?

 If you know where your shed is going (whether it's an existing slab or just a cleared-out space in your garage), it should be fairly easy to get the exact measurements.
 Just measure the width, the depth, and the height (if it is outside this usually is not an issue) and you're good to go!

 If you haven't yet picked out a place or have a "rough idea" we highly recommend that you take the time to measure out the space exactly before going any further.
 This will save you a tonne of headache in the future.
 We've sold more than 20,000 garden sheds in Australia, and this is still our #1 request we get from customers.
 Take the time to measure.

 Step 2 - Select How Many Doors You Need

 Some people would say the roof is the next step, but in our experience, the practicality of getting in and out, and actually using your shed is more important to most people.